satyag16/Python_Zork_Scott_Manning_Garapati/index.md

             playerItems += dresserItems
             dresserItems = []
-            userAction = raw_input('What would you like to do now? ') elif userAction == 'open door 2' and 'key1' not in playerItems: print('The door will not open')
+            userAction = raw_input('What would you like to do now? ') elif userAction == 'open vault' and 'vault code' not in playerItems: print('The vault will not open')
             userAction = raw_input('What would you like to do now? ') elif userAction == 'open door 2' and 'flashlight' not in playerItems: print('You open the door, but it is so dark inside that you cannot see.
 You do not enter and you close the door.')